Preschoolers love crafts. They love them even more when the craft becomes something to play with afterwards.

 The next step is purely optional.
 I cut a circle out, slightly larger than the circumference of the toilet paper roll.
 I cut a few slits in the circle of paper and then slipped it inside the octopus’ head area, securing it with tape.
 This made a top of the octopus for my daughter to add curly ribbon hair.
 (She wanted a girl octopus, and she insisted it needed hair.)

 She was happy with her cardboard tube octopus.
 I think the ribbon hair looks much better than my original colored paper hair!
-And afterwards she had something new to play with — always a bonus when doing crafts with preschoolers.

 You may also like: